ibrkhalil/docker-course/Notes.md

 ```

 *** End Section 6
+Kubernetes main use-case is horizontal scaling. for now lol 😆

-Kubernetes expected images to be prebuilt, While docker can optionally build them for us.
+Kubernetes expects images to be prebuilt, While docker can optionally build them for us.
 One config file per 'object' on Kubernetes while docker can have a single docker-compose.yml file
 Manual networking on Kubernetes is required compared to the automagical networking that docker had.

+Pods in Kubernetes are a grouping of container(s).
+Services in Kubernetes are used to setup networking between Kubernetes objects.
+Tightly-coupled/highly-interdependent containers/services must be deployed in the same Pod.
+Selectors/Labels allows us to direct traffic from Services to Pods.
+Kuberenetes saves us a lot of time by doing it's operations declaratively, And they __can__ be done imperatively too.